-German Conversation (daytime)
+German Conversation (lunchtime)

-Join our friendly and informal lunchtime conversation class to improve your skills in spoken German.
+Join our friendly and informal lunchtime conversation class to improve your skills in spoken German

 At a Glance